mcorning/socket.io.server/README.md

   ![Ubuntu Remote](./docs/Ubuntu%20Remote.jpg)

+  ### Git

-  Use the top left window to pull the latest build from the repo.
+  Use one window to pull the latest build from the repo.
+Because the server is running under nodemon, each new pull restarts the server.

-  This will restart the server.js file in the left window.

-  You can see the client access points in the browswer.
+  ### NodeJS

+  Use the other window to run the server using this command:

+  `nodemon server`

+  Click the link at the bottom of this window to see the web app that gives you access to working client code.

 ## Files